 |Baker IV||Breast is hard, painful, and misshapen|

 Health insurance companies that will pay for breast implant removal usually cover removal when there is severe capsular contracture (Baker III and Baker IV).
 This is because severe, painful capsular contracture interferes with mammography (breast cancer screening).
-It can also interfere with daily activities, such as reaching above your head.
+The pain from severe capsular contracture can also interfere with daily activities, such as reaching above your head.

 Capsular contracture does not usually get better by itself.
 If your breasts become very painful or hard, you will need surgery.
 Your surgeon would need to remove the scar tissue capsule and the implant.
 It is possible that some of your own breast tissue will be removed during the surgery because it is attached to the scar tissue.
 This can reduce the size of your natural breast and/or change their appearance.